megi-2102/UID_Reader/README.md

-**UID Reader (Arduino RFID + LCD Project)**
+**RFID Arduino Project**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ♦ Overview ♦

-This project is an Arduino-based RFID card reader that displays the UID (Unique Identifier) of scanned RFID cards on a 16x2 LCD screen.
-It uses an RFID RC522 module with SPI communication and a LiquidCrystal LCD to provide real-time feedback when a card is tapped.
+This repository contains two Arduino-based RFID projects:

+1. UID Reader – reads RFID card UIDs and displays them on a 16x2 LCD.

+2. Door Access Simulation – reads RFID cards, compares them to an authorized ID, and controls a servo to simulate a door lock/unlock system.

+Both projects use an RFID RC522 module (or MFRC522), SPI communication, and a LiquidCrystal LCD.

 ♦ Hardware Requirements ♦

 • Arduino Uno (or compatible board)

-• RFID RC522 module
+• RFID RC522 or MFRC522 module

 • 16x2 LCD display

+• Servo motor (for door access project)

 • Jumper wires and breadboard